Estimate Time10 min

 4. Social Security tax torpedo

-Social Security benefits are taxed according to your provisional income, which is essentially your modified adjusted gross income, plus nontaxable interest income, and half of your Social Security benefits for the year.
+Social Security benefits are taxed according to your provisional income, which is essentially your adjusted gross income, plus nontaxable interest income, and half of your Social Security benefits for the year.

 This means that every additional dollar of income can have a double impact—taxation of the additional dollar and taxation of another portion of your Social Security benefit.
 However, once you surpass the threshold, this double impact stops.